danfuzz/samizdat/doc/samizdat-0/library-map.md

 a valid int index into the map.
 If `n` is not a valid index (either an out-of-range int, or some other value), then this returns the `notFound` value (an arbitrary value) if supplied, or returns void if `notFound` was not supplied.
+When given a valid index, the return value is a single-mapping map.

 The ordering of the mappings is by sort order of the keys.